cmoa/teenie-harris-data-tool/README.md

 #### 4. Converting Enhanced Records to Related Map

-## Tool
+## Review Tool

-`tool` contains an electron application designed to aid archivists in reviewing the computed suggestions.
+`tool` contains an electron app prototype that was developed in order to assist archivists in reviewing the computed data.

 #### Installing
 ```npm i```